Beliavsky/Fortran-code-on-GitHub/README.md

 [expokit](https://github.com/rasmusgo/expokit): matrix exponential package

+[FlexiBLAS](https://github.com/mpimd-csc/flexiblas): wrapper library that enables the exchange of the BLAS (Basic Linear Algebra System) and LAPACK (Linear Algebra PACKage) implementation used in an executable without recompiling or re-linking it, by Martin Köhler and Jens Saak

 [Fortran_Davidson](https://github.com/NLESC-JCER/Fortran_Davidson): Modern Fortran implementation of the Davidson diagonalization algorithms, from NLESC-JCER

 [fortran_lsp](https://github.com/ivan-pi/fortran_lsp): Fortran routines from "Solving Least Squares Problems" by C. Lawson and R. Hanson, with improved interfaces, from ivan-pi